airborne-commando/voter-reg-status/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the The Unlicense.
 See the [LICENSE](LICENSE) file for details.

 ---